-Adherence to this chapter does not relieve any person, legal entity or agent from any other obligations set forth in any applicable code(s), which may apply to the property.
-Upon sale or transfer of title to the property. the conveying owner shall be responsible for all violations of the applicable code(s) and shall further be responsible to apply to the Municipality's Building Official or Code Enforcement Officer for a pre-sales inspection.
+Adherence to this chapter does not relieve any person, legal entity or agent from any other obligations set forth in any applicable code(s) which may apply to the property.
+Upon sale or transfer of title to the property, the conveying owner shall be responsible for all violations of the applicable code(s) and shall further be responsible to apply to the Municipality's Building Officer or Code Enforcement Officer for a pre-sales inspection.

-If the Enforcement Officer has reason to believe that a property subject to the provisions of this chapter is posing a serious threat to the public health, safety and welfare, the Code Enforcement Officer may temporarily secure the property at the expense of the mortgagee and/or owner, and may bring the violations before the District Magistrate as soon as possible to address the conditions of the property.
+If the enforcement officer has reason to believe that a property subject to the provisions of this chapter is posing a serious threat to the public health, safety and welfare, the Code Enforcement Officer may temporarily secure the property at the expense or the mortgagee and/or owner, and may bring the violations before the District Magistrate as soon as possible to address the conditions of the property.

-The Enforcement Officer shall have the authority to require the mortgagee and/or owner of record of any property affected by this section to implement additional maintenance and/or security measure, including, but not limited to, securing any and all doors, windows or other openings, employment of an on-site security guard or other measures as may be reasonably required to help prevent further decline of the property.
+The enforcement officer shall have the authority to require the mortgagee and/or owner of record of any property affected by this section to implement additional maintenance and/or security measures, including, but not limited to, securing any and all doors, windows or other openings, employment of an on-site security guard, or other measures as may be reasonably required to help prevent further decline of the property.

 If there is a finding that the condition of the property is posing a serious threat to the public health, safety and welfare, the Municipality may abate the violations and charge the mortgagee with the cost of the abatement.

-Any property that has been liened for violations of this chapter that is later rehabilitated cannot be licensed as a rental unit(s) pursuant to the Municipality's Landlord Registration, Licensing and Occupancy ordinance until the lien or liens are satisfied and the Municipality is made whole for any costs incurred.
+Any property that has been liened for violations of this chapter that is later rehabilitated cannot be licensed as a rental unit(s) pursuant to the Municipality's Landlord Registration, Licensing and Occupancy Ordinance until the lien or liens is/are satisfied and the Municipality is made whole for any costs incurred.

-Whoever opposes, obstructs or resists any enforcement officer or any person authorized by the Enforcement Office in the discharge of duties as provided in this chapter shall be punishable as provided in the applicable code(s) or a court of competent jurisdiction.
+Whoever opposes, obstructs or resists any enforcement officer or any person authorized by the enforcement officer in the discharge or duties as provided in this chapter shall be punishable as provided in the applicable code(s) or a court of competent jurisdiction.

-Any Enforcement Officer or any person authorized by the Municipality of Kingston to enforce the sections here within shall be immune from prosecution, civil or criminal, for reasonable, good faith entry upon real property while in the discharge of duties imposed by this chapter.
+Any enforcement officer or any person authorized by the Municipality of Kingston to enforce the sections here within shall be immune from prosecution, civil or criminal, for reasonable, good faith entry upon real property while in the discharge or duties imposed by this chapter.

 Any person or entity that shall violate the provisions of this chapter may be cited by the Municipality and fined.

-Failure to register abandoned real property on an annual basis and/or violations of this chapter shall carry a fine of $500 for the first offense. $1,000 for the second offense and $1,500 for any subsequent offense.
+Failure to register abandoned real property on a semiannual basis and/or violations of this chapter shall carry a fine of $500 for the first offense, $1,000 for the second offense and $1,500 for any subsequent offense.